Alternative Investments: Beyond Stocks and Bonds

 Composition of final grade:

-The final grade for the course is a weighted average of the grades from the two modules: Module 1 (60%) and Module 2 (40%).
-A passing mark of 5.5 is required for both exams and the final grade.
+The final grade for the course is a weighted average of the written exam with open questions (50%), assignments (40%), essay (5%) and presentation (5%).
+A passing mark of 5.5 is required for both the written exam and the final grade.

 An exam feedback session will be scheduled.